Unbinned Inference with Correlated Events: Numerical Results

 Figure~\ref{fig:uncertainty-and-bias-vs-resolution} shows the inference uncertainty and bias as a function of the detector resolution.
 We draw the following conclusions from the results shown: \begin{itemize} \item The asymptotic uncertainties in the unbinned ML fit of the unbinned unfolding are too low, do not depend on the detector resolution, and agree with the correct uncertainty only for the perfect detector resolution case.
-The is can be seen in the top plots, noting that the orange circles do not depend on the smearing and they disagree with the orange stars (hidden under the red stars) for all levels of smearing except no smearing. \item The asymptotic uncertainties in the binned $\chi^2$ fits agree with the correct uncertainty when the full covariance matrix is used.
+This can be seen in the top plots, noting that the orange circles do not depend on the smearing and they disagree with the orange stars (hidden under the red stars) for all levels of smearing except no smearing. \item The asymptotic uncertainties in the binned $\chi^2$ fits agree with the correct uncertainty, as evaluated numerically from the RMS of the inference distribution, when the full covariance matrix is used.
 Pictorially, blue circles agree with blue stars (hidden under the red stars) and the green circles agree with the green stars. \item When the off-diagonal elements of the covariance matrix are set to zero in the $\chi^2$ fit, the asymptotic uncertainties are incorrect.
-This corresponds to the difference between the red circles and red stars, is the binned analog of the first point, and was observed in the fully binned case in Fig.~\ref{fig:uncertsfullybinned}). \item From the lower plots, we conclude that the bias in the unbinned ML fit is the same as the bias in the $\chi^2$ fit. \end{itemize}
+This corresponds to the difference between the red circles and red stars, is the binned analog of the first point, and was observed in the fully binned case in Fig.~\ref{fig:uncertsfullybinned}). \item From the lower plots, we conclude that the bias in the unbinned ML fit is the same as the bias in the $\chi^2$ fit. \item The inference uncertainty and bias for the unbinned unfolding is better than the for the binned unfolding with IBU for the binning and method hyperparameter choices that produced the results shown in Figure 6.
+This suggests that some useful information may be lost when the data are binned before unfolding. \end{itemize}

 The results from the $\chi^2$ fits are as expected.
 When correlations from the unfolding are properly included by using the full covariance matrix for the fit histogram, the asymptotic uncertainties are correct.
 When these correlations are ignored, the asymptotic uncertainties are incorrect.
 Correlations in the unbinned unfolding are negligible when the detector resolution is perfect and, in this case, the asymptotic uncertainties in the unbinned ML fit are correct because the event weights from the unfolding are uncorrelated.